General and Fractional Hypertree Decompositions: Hard and Easy Cases

 \section{Efficient Computation of GHDs}

-We are interested in finding a criterion on hypergraphs that makes the \rec{GHD,\,$k$} problem tractable for fixed $k$.
-As discussed in Section \ref{sect:introduction}, such a criterion should be realistic and non-trivial.
-We thus propose a simple property, namely bounded intersection of two or a larger number of edges.
+As discussed in Section \ref{sect:introduction} we are interested in finding a realistic and non-trivial criterion on hypergraphs that makes the \rec{GHD,\,$k$} problem tractable for fixed $k$.
+We thus propose here such a simple property, namely the bounded intersection of two or more edges.

 \begin{definition} The {\em intersection width} $\iwidth{\HH}$ of a hypergraph $\HH$ is the maximum cardinality of any intersection $e_1\cap e_2$ of two distinct edges $e_1$ and $e_2$ of $\HH$.
 We say that a hypergraph $H$ has the {\em $i$-bounded intersection property ($i$-BIP)} if $\iwidth\HH\leq i$ holds.